 Custom Steel & Metallurgy Rubber Rollers

-These rollers are commonly used in cleaning, pickling after-treatment, galvanizing, color coating, slitting, recoiling, inspection, conveying, and surface protection sections.
-They help with traction, guiding, pinch contact, light pressing, cleaning, dust removal, and auxiliary strip handling.
+These rollers are commonly used in cleaning lines, pickling after-treatment, galvanizing, color coating, slitting, recoiling, inspection, conveying, and other auxiliary strip-handling sections.

-Steel processing lines are different from ordinary web handling lines.
-The strip is heavier, the edges are harder, and the surface may carry oil, water, cleaning liquid, oxide scale, zinc dust, or metal particles.
-If the roller cover, hardness, surface finish, or structure is not suitable, the line may face slipping, tracking problems, edge cutting, fast wear, surface marks, or unstable contact.
+Steel lines are different from ordinary web handling lines.
+The strip is heavier, the edges are harder, and the surface may carry oil, water, cleaning liquid, oxide scale, zinc dust, or fine metal particles.
+In these conditions, the roller is not only expected to rotate.
+It also needs to maintain stable contact, reduce slipping, protect the strip surface, and keep working under repeated load and contamination.

 Where Rubber Rollers Are Used in Steel Processing Lines